Need bat or bird guano removal for your property?

 Why Guano Removal Is Critical

-Guano can harbour dangerous pathogens.
+• Health Hazards – Guano can harbour dangerous pathogens.
 Both bird and bat droppings can contain bacteria and parasites that pose risks to humans, especially when dried guano becomes airborne and is inhaled.

-The acidic nature of guano can corrode metals and permanently damage surfaces.
+• Structural Damage – The acidic nature of guano can corrode metals and permanently damage surfaces.
 Guano removal is essential to prevent weakening of building materials and costly repairs over time.

-Large guano accumulations emit a strong, persistent smell that can permeate buildings and become difficult to remove without deep cleaning and decontamination.
+• Unpleasant Odours – Large guano accumulations emit a strong, persistent smell that can permeate buildings and become difficult to remove without deep cleaning and decontamination.

-Guano attracts insects such as flies, mites, and beetles.
+• Attracting Other Pests – Guano attracts insects such as flies, mites, and beetles.
 Many of these pests may carry disease or become infestations themselves.
 This secondary pest problem can escalate quickly and impact building hygiene.

-Visibly stained ledges or roofs can negatively impact the appearance and perceived value of a property.
+• Aesthetic and Property Value Impact –Visibly stained ledges or roofs can negatively affect a property’s appearance and perceived value.
 For commercial premises, it can affect public perception and even violate health and safety regulations.

 Health Risks of Bat and Bird Guano

-Though bird guano is not a general health hazard, dried excrement that is disturbed can irritate the bronchial passages of those with pre-existing respiratory conditions.
 According to the Health and Safety Executive, when dust or water droplets containing contaminated bird droppings are inhaled, they can result in diseases such as psittacosis and salmonella.
 Cryptococcus has also been linked with soil contaminated by pigeon droppings, which can cause lung infections or meningitis.

-The Bat Conservation Trust notes that while rare, allergic reactions to dust inhalation and gastrointestinal infections from consuming bat droppings are possible.
+The Bat Conservation Trust notes that, while rare, allergic reactions to dust inhalation and gastrointestinal infections from consuming bat droppings are possible.

 Read more information on the health risks of guano here.